Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 However, there are typically three situations that require going through the probate process:

-• to validate the deceased person’s will.
+• To validate the deceased person’s will.

-• to determine how to properly distribute the estate of a person who dies without a last testament (dies intestate).
+• To determine how to properly distribute the estate of a person who dies without a last testament (dies intestate).

-• to distribute the deceased’s assets without a designated beneficiary.
+• To distribute the deceased’s assets without a designated beneficiary.

 How Long Do You Have to File Probate After Death in Georgia?